Zydak/Vulkan-Path-Tracer/README.md

   <img src="./Gallery/FurnaceGlassCompensation.png" width="40%" />
 </p>

 Now, the metallic furnace test is pretty much indistinguishable without turning up the contrast, but in the glass furnace test, if you look closely, you'll see that the compensation is not perfect.
-That's because the tables are just approximations, they have limited dimensions, and a limited number of samples are taken, and that's causing some issues down the line.
+That's because the tables are just approximations, they have limited dimensions, and a limited number of samples is taken, and that's causing some issues down the line.
 But that's okay, the couple percent of energy loss or gain are barely visible even in the furnace tests, let alone in complex scenes, and the simplicity of the solution along with its speed make it a much more preferable option from [[Heitz 2016]](https://jo.dreggn.org/home/2016_microfacets.pdf) approach.
 Making path tracer 100% energy conserving and preserving has almost no benefits, and the amount of performance that's sacrificed in the process is very noticeable.
 The only important thing to me, is that there is no longer any color darkening visible with a naked eye.
 Rough glass was impossible to simulate since it turned black really fast.
 And the color on the metal surface was very saturated and darkened.
 Now there's none of that.
 So the key point is that both problems are solved.

 And even though anisotropy is not computed correctly (the viewing direction is not accounted for), it still looks quite good, most of the energy lost is being retrieved back.